 This recipe came from my Yiayia’s leftover date/nut baklava filling to which she added a spoon or two of carob powder for us kids as we hovered over her mixing bowl.
 Don’t laugh but I was eating a Kit Organics bar one day when in a rush to eat something not totally terrible for me and had the most wild tastebuds-deja vu that I had eaten this before.
 The taste memory was foggy at first and then it came flooding back over me – individual spoons of that incredible date nut baklava filling.
 Well, ladies and gents, here it is for you all in bite form – addictively positively wonderful in every way.

 I use the Best Food Processor to chop the dates though you can certainly unplug and chop by hand.
-Full disclosure, this can turn out to be a bit of a sticky rather messy undertaking but very rewarding in it’s own way too!
+If you want to learn about the ways in which food processors utilizing the latest rotary shafts can protect against cross-contamination then you may find this informative post rather enlightening.
+Full disclosure, this can turn out to be a bit of a sticky rather messy undertaking but very rewarding in its own way too!

 Two authentic ingredients that I highly recommend you use, though you can substitute for if need be, are carob powder and date sugar.
 Carob powder (I use Bob’s Red Mill Carob Powder) or ‘Greek chocolate’ as it’s sometimes known – is a significant source of many nutrients with a ‘chocolate’, just slightly sweet taste.
 Date sugar because, well, the recipe’s main ingredient is dates and it blends in so perfectly with the flavors of this treat – and it’s a much more authentic sweetener than white sugar in Greek recipes, oh and it’s really good too!
 You can substitute cocoa powder for carob 1:1 and you can use white sugar, honey or agave nectar in place of the date sugar in equal amounts.